 Health care in the US is technologically advanced but expensive, costing about $3.8 trillion ($11,582 per capita) in 2019, which was 17.7% of gross domestic product (GDP) and an annual increase of 4.6% (1 General references Health care in the US is technologically advanced but expensive, costing about $3.8 trillion ($11,582 per capita) in 2019, which was 17.7% of gross domestic product (GDP) and an annual increase... read more ).
 This expense is significantly higher than in any other nation.
 According to the Organization for Economic Cooperation and Development (OECD), the next highest spending country was Germany (about 12% of its GDP), while the average of the OECD countries was 9.1%.
 Costs per capita were next highest in Switzerland ($7,138), while the average of the OECD countries was $4,413 (2 General references Health care in the US is technologically advanced but expensive, costing about $3.8 trillion ($11,582 per capita) in 2019, which was 17.7% of gross domestic product (GDP) and an annual increase... read more ).

-Consequences of increased US spending on health care include the following:
+Consequences of increased US health care costs include the following:

-Increased government spending (resulting in higher national debt, decreased funding for other programs, or both)
+Increased government spending (which may result in higher national debt, decreased funding for other programs, or both)

 Slowed growth or a real decline in workers’ earnings due to higher payments for health insurance premiums

-Increased costs to employers (resulting in increased product cost and movement of jobs to countries with lower health care costs)
+Increased costs to employers (which may result in increased product cost and movement of jobs to countries with lower health care costs)

-Health care providers in the US are paid by the following:
+Health care providers in the US are reimbursed by the following payors: